dimaslanjaka/static-blog-generator/src-posts/2019/07/how-to-bulk-delete-label-from-blogger.md

 ---
 title: How to bulk delete category label from blogger posts
 webtitle: WMI Gitlab
-subtitle: "Previous: How to bulk add category label to blogger postsFilter and Select category label you want to remove Select the post that will be"
+subtitle: Previous How to bulk add category label to blogger postsFilter and Select category label you want to remove Select the post that will be
 lang: en
 date: 2019-07-22T03:19:00.002+07:00
 type: post